Jason190703/AutoAnnotate-Scalable-Review-Sentiment-Tagging-using-Supervised-Machine-Learning-NLP-Scikit-learn-/README.md

 ## HOW TO RUN

 1. Open AutoAnnotate.ipynb in Jupyter Notebook.
+2. Update the file path of your labeled dataset for model training.
+3. Update the file path of your unlabeled dataset or the dataset you are going to use to annotate
+4. Specify the output path where the annotated results should be saved.
-2. Run all cells to:
+5. Run all cells to:
-   - Train the model using large_labeled_reviews.csv
+   - Train the sentiment classification model on the labeled dataset.
-   - Display model accuracy and performance
+   - Display detailed model accuracy and classification report.
-   - Annotate reviews in unlabeled_reviews.csv with predicted labels and confidence
+   - Predict sentiment labels and confidence scores for the unlabeled reviews.
-   - Save the result as annotated_reviews.csv
+   - Save the annotated output as a CSV file in the specified location.
-   - Change the file path of the unlabeled CSV if you want to annotate a new dataset.

 ---